DipoDre/linux-fundamentals/README.md

 #### Virtual Server(Instance) Creation

 Navigate to EC2 home and select Instances.

+![Alt text](img/2-ec2-home.png)

 On the Instances page click on the Launch Instance button.
-Fill the required text fields, generate an access key and select options eligible applicable to free tier.
-Afterwards, launch the instance.

-![Alt text](img/2-ec2-home.png)

 ![Alt text](img/3-ec2-instance.png)

+Fill the required text fields and select options eligible applicable to free tier.
+This example uses the Ubuntu distribution of linux.

 ![Alt text](img/4-launch-instance.png)

 ![Alt text](img/5-launch-instance-2.png)

+Generate an access key to enable SSH connection.

 ![Alt text](img/6-launch-instance-3.png)

+Afterwards, launch the instance.

+Navigate to the instance home page to see the newly created instance
 ![Alt text](img/7-launched-instance.png)

 ----